Trump Organization: Allen Weisselberg pleads guilty to tax crimes

 The former president - who is not accused of wrongdoing - has described the Manhattan district attorney's criminal investigation into his family's real estate company as a witch hunt.

-The case relates to a 15-year scheme that prosecutors say helped executives at The Trump Organization avoid paying taxes on corporate benefits such as rent, luxury car payments and private school fees.
+The case relates to a 15-year scheme that prosecutors said helped executives at The Trump Organization avoid paying taxes on corporate benefits such as rent, luxury car payments and private school fees.

 The inquiry focused on whether Weisselberg and other executives received these benefits without reporting them properly on their tax returns.

-And at the plea hearing on Thursday, the 75-year-old admitted receiving private school tuition for his grandchildren, BMW cars and a home in Manhattan.
+And at the plea hearing on Thursday, the 75-year-old admitted his involvement in the scheme and to receiving private school tuition for his grandchildren, BMW cars and a home in Manhattan.

 "[He] decided to enter a plea of guilty today to put an end to this case and the years-long legal and personal nightmares it has caused for him and his family," his lawyer said in a statement shortly after.

 Weisselberg, who is seen as one of Mr Trump's most loyal business associates, worked for the former president for almost 50 years.
-He left his job as chief financial officer after he was arrested in July 2021 as part of this case.
+He left his job as chief financial officer which he had held since 2005 when he was arrested last year.

-The Trump Organization is also a defendant and its lawyers have entered a not guilty plea.
+The Trump Organization is also a defendant in this case and its lawyers have entered a not guilty plea.

-Weisselberg could now be called on to testify against the company at a criminal trial later this year, after agreeing to a plea deal that was first reported by The New York Times.
+Weisselberg must now testify against the company at a criminal trial later this year, after agreeing to a plea deal that was first reported by The New York Times.

-But he has refused to co-operate with prosecutors in their wider investigation into Donald Trump and his business practices, reports say.
+But he refused to co-operate with prosecutors in their wider investigation into Donald Trump and his business practices, reports say.

 That means any testimony he provides at the trial - which is scheduled for late October - will only relate to this case and will not implicate the former president directly.